Data Access Policy, Application and Agreement

 Litten RZ, Fertig JB, Falk DE, Ryan ML, Mattson ME, Collins JF, Murtaugh C, Ciraulo D, Green AI, Johnson B, Pettinati H, Swift R, Afshar M, Brunette MF, Tiouririne NA, Kampman K, Stout R, and the NCIG 001 Study Group (2012).
 A double-blind, placebo-controlled trial to assess the efficacy of quetiapine fumarate XR in very heavy-drinking alcohol-dependent patients.
 Alcohol Clin Exp Res 36(3):406-16.

 Because the Quetiapine Study contains individual level data, it is categorized as a controlled access data set.
-Access will only be provided to research investigators who, along with their institutions, have certified their agreement with the expectations and terms of access detailed in the application documents below.
+Access will only be provided to qualified research investigators who, along with their institutions, have certified their agreement with the expectations and terms of access detailed in the Quetiapine Data Access Application and the NIAAA Data Use Agreement.